 - Going mobile.
 Depending upon the level of tech-savviness in your organization, maintenance technicians may or may not already be heavily utilizing smartphones and tablets in the field.
-Either way, if you have not considered the mobile aspect of maintenance management software, this is a vital area for your consideration.
+Either way, if you have not considered the mobile usage of maintenance management software, this is a vital area for your consideration.
 By taking advantage of mobile technology, your maintenance technicians will be able to provide real-time updates to their activities and reduce the need for duplicate tracking of activities.

 - Expanding to new sites.
 Each time a new site is put into service, there is an opportunity to expand the maintenance management software.